 If you don't qualify for financial assistance from the state of Vermont, you may be eligible for a $250 rebate when replacing a non-compliant tank.
 More information on the Vermont Fuel Tank Rebate Program can be found at vermontfuel.com/tankrebate.

-Other Assistance Options The U.S. Department of Agricultural Rural Development has a grant and loan program that very low income households, the 504 Home Repair Program.
+The U.S. Department of Agriculture Rural Development has a grant and loan program for low income households, the 504 Home Repair Program.
 For seniors, it can provide up to $7500 in grant funds to purchase a new tank (or make other HVAC repairs), and for most others, it can provide up to a $20,000 loan (1% for up to 20 years).
 Replacing a tank could cost as little as $10 a month.
-Click here for more information.
+Click here for an application form.

-If you are live in a rental property and have questions about whether you can repair the tank and deduct from your rent, you are encouraged to contact the Vermon Law Help at 800-889-2047 or vtlawhelp.org
+If you live in a rental property and have questions about whether you can repair the tank and deduct from your rent, you are encouraged to contact Vermont Law Help at 800-889-2047 or vtlawhelp.org